redisdev/FakeApi/README.md

 - #### How to throw a WebException?

-Maybe you will have to test how your code reacts when a web exception are throwing.
+Maybe you will have to test how your code reacts when a web exception is throwing.
 To do that, you need to set the "webExceptionMessage" property:

 ```json
 {